raquelbaeta/masters-analysis/README.md

 ## Overview

-This repository contains R scripts for performing regression analysis and data processing on a dataset related to seizures and various economic and governance indicators.
-The analysis includes both logistic regression models and linear regression models, using mixed-effects models where appropriate.
+This repository contains R scripts designed for comprehensive regression analysis and data processing related to seizures and various economic and governance indicators.
+The project utilizes both logistic and linear mixed-effects models to analyze the relationship between seizure occurrences and factors such as UN commitment, governance effectiveness, and political violence.
+Key features include:

+Data Aggregation: Grouping data into 3-year intervals and performing initial cleaning.

+Regression Models: Building and evaluating logistic regression models with random effects for binary outcomes, and linear mixed-effects models for continuous outcomes.

+Visualisations: Generating and saving plots of predicted probabilities and model summaries for easy interpretation.

+Model Comparisons: Combining plots and summarizing results for different models to facilitate comparison.

 ## Installation